idokd/wp-simple-payment/readme.txt

 Simple Payment enables a simple, fast and easy integration to process payments, converting any post or page to a Product or Service, no need to install complicated plugins.

-Simple Payment works with many payment procesing, and enables you to add you customized gateway easily
+Simple Payment works with many payment processing, and enables you to add you customized gateway easily

 Major features in Simple Payment include: